jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Super Power
 A power on a character that they use by turning a Location face down or discarding a Location from your hand.

+# Super Strength
+While in melee combat, if an effect would put any number of +1/+1 counters on the character, put twice that many on them instead.
+And if an effect would increase their ATK and/or DEF double that increase as well.
+For example, if a Plot Twist would give a normal character +3/+0 it would give them +6/+0 instead.

+**Note:** If a character with **Super Strength** has -1/-1 counters and you need to add +1/+1 counters to them, add the (doubled) counters first, then remove one of each type until only one tpe remains.

+If a character somehow gets multiple instances of **Super Strength**, the counters and ATK/DEF increases it gets will be doubled and then doubled again and so on.
+So if it somehow has three instances of **Super Strength** and then an effect puts a +1/+1 counter on it, it would end up with eight +1/+1 counters (1x2x2x2).

 # Survives
 A character is considered to have survived if it made it through combat resolution without getting stunned.
 This includes Ferocious combat resolution and normal combat resolution.
 Anything that is looking to trigger on Stun/KO and surviving would check at both resolutions.
 If a trigger is looking back to find out who survived, the character must have survived in both Ferocious combat and normal combat.
 It does not count if a combat is cancelled early due to an effect or missing attacker/defender.
 Combat must resolve normally in order for a character to “survive.”